loki3/flexagonator/docs/draw-apis.md

   FoldingAndIds,  // FoldingLabels plus ids
-  Front,          // only display what's on the front side, use leaf properties Back,           // only display what's on the back side, use leaf properties }
+  Front,          // only display what's on the front side, use leaf properties Back,           // only display what's on the back side, use leaf properties LeafLabels,     // put everything on one side, use labels from the leaf properties }

 { // DrawStripCaption